+So that is what we can see from this table.
 Now there are various other important aspects which are associated with the kind of preheat which is used.
-And these are like which value of the preheat is to be used like say if the preheat temperature is less than the Ms temperature.
-So, we can see here that if the preheat temperature is lower than the Ms temperature then what will use, what will happen like steel will be cooled rapidly.

-And in this case a little amount of the austenite will be transforming into the martensite.
-And we should not allow the steel plates to be cool down to the room temperature in that case.
-Because if the low preheat is used preheat temperature is lower than the Ms temperature then it will be leading to the martensite formation and which will be leading to the increased cracking tendency.
+And these are like the which value of the preheat is to be used like say if the preheat temperature is less than the MS temperature.
+So, we can see here that if the preheat temperature is lower than the MS temperature then what will happen like steel will be cooled rapidly and in this case a little amount of the austenite will be transforming into the martensite and we should not allow the steel plates to be cooled down to the room temperature in that case.
+Because if the lower preheat is used, preheat temperature is lower than the MS temperature then it will be leading to the martensite formation and which will be leading to the increased cracking tendency.

-We know that Ms and Mf temperature will be the function of the compositions, so as per the type of the steel to be welded we need to use the suitable preheat temperature.
-And so in this particular case when the lower preheat is used, preheat temperature is lower than the Ms temperature then the martensite formation will be leading to the increased cracking tendency.
-So, in this case before the steel weld joint is cool down to the room temperature post weld heat treatment especially for stress reliving is given.

-So, that the cracking tendency can be eliminated, now we will see the different aspects related with the kind of the preheat temperatures to be used.
+We know that MS and MF temperature will be the function of the composition.
+So as per the type of the steel to be welded we need to use the suitable preheat temperature.
+And so in this particular case when the lower preheat is used, preheat temperature is lower than the MS temperature then the martensite formation will be leading to the increased cracking tendency.
+So, in this case before the steel weld joint is cooled down to the room temperature post weld heat treatment especially for stress relieving is given so that the cracking tendency can be eliminated.
+Now we will see the different aspects related with the kind of the preheat temperatures to be.

-So, in general when we work with the greater thickness of the plate and when the joint restrained, joint restrained conditions when the joint is being made is high.
-And the carbon equivalent is high, section thickness is high and when the hydrogen content in the weld is high all these will be increasing the preheat temperature requirement.
-And when it is possible to apply the suitable preheat then preheat temperature selected must be about 50 degree Fahrenheit greater than the Ms temperature.

-And once this higher temperature is given not just the preheat temperature but also the interpass greater interpass temperature should be greater than then Ms temperature by 50 degree Fahrenheit.
-And when the higher temperature is given it will be reducing the cooling rate, it will be allowing the permitting the escaping of the hydrogen it will be permitting the formation of the soft phases like bainide and it will be reducing the residual stresses.
+So, in general when we work with the greater thickness of the plate and when the joint restraint, joint restraint conditions when the joint is being made is high.
+And the carbon equivalent is high section thickness is high and when the hydrogen content in the weld is high all these will be increasing the preheat temperature requirement.
+And when it is possible to apply the suitable preheat.
+Then preheat temperature selected must be about 50 degree Fahrenheit greater than the MS temperature and once this higher temperature is given not just the preheat temperature but also the inter pass temperature should be greater than the MS temperature by 50 degree Fahrenheit.
+And when the higher temperature is given it will be reducing the cooling rate, it will be allowing the permitting the escaping of the hydrogen, it will be permitting the formation of the soft phases like bainite and it will be reducing the residual stresses.

-So, the preheat about 50 Fahrenheit greater than the Ms temperature or martensite is start formation temperature will be leading to the all favorable benefits.
-Otherwise however there is another adverse effect related with the higher preheat that oxidation will be leading to the formation of inclusions in the weld as it is continuity.
+About 50 degree Fahrenheit greater than the MS temperature or martensite start formation temperature will be leading to the all favourable benefits.
+Otherwise however there is another adverse effect related to the higher preheat that oxidation. will be leading to the formation of inclusions in the weld as a discontinuity.
 And dealing with the hot plates will make another the job of the welding difficult to the welder.
+Now we will be talking about the welding processes.